jnlewis/neo-dapp-tutorial/README.md

 [Unofficial but helpful guide](https://medium.com/proof-of-working/how-to-run-a-private-network-of-the-neo-blockchain-d83004557359)

-Option 2, which this tutorial will focus on, is a quick and easy way to get started.
+Option 2 (Using NEO testnet environment), which this tutorial will focus on, is a quick and easy way to get started.
 The downside is that you will need to request for GAS for test usage.
 You can request for GAS on the test net here: https://neo.org/Testnet/Create